raverecursion/Streamable---A-Disney-Plus-Lookalike/README.md

 Simply add new entries via firebase (*youtube / vimeo / custom video support*)

-A database sample provided for an easy setup
+A database collection sample provided for an easy setup

 # Built with ReactJS